redeclipse/redeclipse.github.io/docs/Debug.md

 ```
 gdb src/redeclipse_linux
 ```
-Inside GDB, to start Red Eclipse:
+Inside GDB, to start Red Eclipse, type:
 ```
 run
 ```
+Now attempt to reproduce the problem in game.
 Once Red Eclipse has crashed, GDB will catch this and present a prompt.
 At this prompt run:
 ```
 bt full
 ```
-This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse forum or a paste service to be linked on ~~[IRC](IRC)~~.
+This will produce a backtrace, copy and paste this to an accessible place such as a crash report on the Red Eclipse [Github Issues page](https://github.com/redeclipse/base/issues) or paste to the Red Eclipse [Discord](https://discord.com/invite/RPDmG5Z).